whosonfirst/go-whosonfirst-pip/README.md

 This is how it works now:

 1. We are using the [rtreego](https://www.github.com/dhconnelly/rtreego) library to do most of the heavy lifting and filtering
-2. Results from the rtreego `SearchIntersect` method are "inflated" and recast as geojson `WOFSpatial` objects
+2. Results from the rtreego `SearchIntersect` method are "inflated" and recast as geojson `WOFSpatial` object-interface-struct-things
-3. We are performing a final containment check on the results by reading the corresponding GeoJSON file and reading its geometry in to one or more [golang-geo](https://www.github.com/kellydunn/golang-geo) `Polygon` objects.
-Each of these objects calls its `Contains` method on an input coordinate.
+3. We are performing a final containment check on the results by reading the corresponding GeoJSON file and reading its geometry in to one or more [golang-geo](https://www.github.com/kellydunn/golang-geo) `Polygon` object-interface-struct-things.
+Each of these object-interface-struct-things calls its `Contains` method on an input coordinate.

 This is how long it takes reverse-geocoding a point in Brooklyn, using an index of all the countries in Who's On First: